Sylvance/lodf/README.md

 # Lodf

-TODO: Delete this and the text below, and describe your gem

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
+Local developer friendly platform gem.
+Helps developers to do local development easily for ruby projects.

 Put your Ruby code in the file `lib/lodf`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation

-TODO: Replace `UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG` with your gem name right after releasing it to RubyGems.org.
-Please do not do it earlier due to security reasons.
-Alternatively, replace this section with instructions to install your gem from git if you don't plan to release to RubyGems.org.

 Install the gem and add to the application's Gemfile by executing:

-    $ bundle add UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG
+    $ bundle add lodf

 If bundler is not being used to manage dependencies, install the gem by executing:

-    $ gem install UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG
+    $ gem install lodf

 ## Usage

-TODO: Write usage instructions here
+To setup a new ruby project locally run;

+    $ lodf new [project-name]

+This will create a new ruby project that has a `lodf.yaml` file in the root folder.

+To provision infrastructure, e.g. databases, message queues, for a new or an existing project do;

+    $ lodf init infra [project-name]

+To setup initial settings, e.g. migrations, database seeds, for a new or an existing project do;

+    $ lodf init settings [project-name]

+To run the server for a new or existing project do;

+    $ lodf run server [project-name]

+To run the message queue for a new or existing project do;

+    $ lodf run mq [project-name]

+To reset settings;

+    $ lodf reset settings [project-name]

+To reset infra;

+    $ lodf reset infra [project-name]

 ## Development